Hunters Found A Strange Human Grave Prior To Jennifer Dulos’ Disappearance

 There has been a frightening new detail released in regards to the case of missing Connecticut mother of five Jennifer Dulos, who police believe is dead.
 Shortly before Jennifer officially went missing, local hunters made a strange discovery at the Windsor Rod and Gun Club in East Granby, Connecticut.
 It was what was determined to be a human grave, but there was not yet a body in it, according to The New York Times.

-The hole that was discovered was about 6 feet long and 3 and ½ feet deep.
+The hole that was discovered was about 6-feet-long and 3-and-a-half feet deep.
 Inside of it was a tarp as well as lime which is often associated with decomposition of dead bodies.
-But there was no human remains in the hole.
+But there were no human remains in the hole.
 After Jennifer disappeared, the club member that discovered the hole went back to it, only to find that it had been filled in and covered up.
 He then alerted authorities.

-Police search the hole but they found no remains and the lime and tarp were both gone.
+Police searched the hole but they found no remains and the lime and tarp were both gone.
 They did note another peculiar detail about this specific area.
 The gun club where the grave was found was established by a man named Kent D. Mawhinney.
 Mawhinney was the friend and former lawyer of Fotis Dulos, Jennifer’s estranged husband.
-In addition, cell phone date shows that Mawhinney was near the area of that grave site one week after Jennifer disappeared.
+In addition, cell phone data shows that Mawhinney was near the area of that gravesite one week after Jennifer disappeared.

 While Fotis Dulos walked out of court this afternoon, his former girlfriend Michelle Troconis (yellow jumpsuit ) walked into a local hospital after posting her bond.
 The details tonight on Eyewitness News starting @ 4:30. #WFSB pic.twitter.com/uJ8vTRpp07